Dozens evicted from overpass homeless camp resettle in Turlock parks

 The influx of new homeless to the park has brought more attention from the police.

-“Us being homeless as well, even though we might not agree with all these people, we do have to stick together and come together to work on things otherwise nothing will change,” she said.
+“Us being homeless as well, even though we might not agree with all these people, we do have to stick together and come together to work on things; otherwise nothing will change,” Stevens said.

 At the very least, she said, the city needs to provide some type of storage facility at either a reduced rate or in exchange for a service like cleaning up trash.